sievins/spring-clean-gmail/README.md

 # Spring Clean Gmail

 A web app that helps you quickly clean up your Gmail inbox.
-Get smart suggestions for emails to delete or archive, then confirm with one click.
+Get smart suggestions for emails to delete, archive or unsubscribe from, then confirm with one click.

 ## Features